bartificer/programming-by-stealth/docs/pbs65.md

 });
 ```

-The second form was a feedback form, and you were free to use any layout that you felt worked well, as long as it was usable at all breakpoints.
+The second form was a feedback form.
+You were free to use any layout that you felt worked well, as long as it was usable at all breakpoints.
 I chose to use a horizontal form:

 ```html
 <fieldset class="col" role="form" aria-labelledby="share_fm_desc">